elaforge/karya/doc/repl.md

 called Lang, and I got used to the L.  And there has to be some prefix, otherwise all those module names clash with other module names.

-The REPL will load all the modules the first time you use it.
+The REPL will load all the modules when the app starts.
 Like ghci, if the `.o` files are missing or out of date, it will load modules as bytecode.
 This is fine if it's a few modules in `Cmd/Repl`, but if some low level module has been touched it will want to byte-compile everything, and usually crash on the spot.
 Not sure why.
 Anyway, make sure you did a fresh build.
 If you just modified high-level modules like the ones in `Cmd/Repl`, you can type `:r` in the REPL and it will reload them.

 The REPL also has a simple macro feature to make it easier to write IDs.
-`@name` will become `(*Id "ns/name")` where `*` is BlockId, RulerId, TrackId, or ViewId, whatever is appropriate, and `ns` is the 'Ui.State.config_namespace'.
+`@name` will become `(*Id "ns/name")` where `*` is BlockId, RulerId, TrackId, or ViewId, whatever is appropriate, and `ns` is the 'Ui.State.config_namespace'.  `@"a b c"` will let you put spaces or symbols or other non-letter non-dash letters in.

 You can do tons of stuff from the REPL, and in fact most operations can only be done from the REPL.
 Read through the `Cmd/Repl` directory to get some ideas.